isomerpages/govtech-stp/_travellers-from-republic-of-korea/00c-rgl-faq.md

 #### 13. What can I do if I have changes to my controlled itinerary?

-The host company should be responsible for monitoring and reporting any deviation in your controlled itinerary.
-The host company should resubmit the updated controlled itinerary on behalf of the traveller via the ‘Submit Supporting Documents’ Form, at <https://eservices.ica.gov.sg/STO>.
-Please have the approved STP reference number and documents on hand for submission, and ensure that the amendments or deviation from the controlled itinerary are in accordance with the stipulated guidelines.
+The host company should be responsible for promptly monitoring and reporting any deviation in your controlled itinerary.
+The host company should email the updated controlled itinerary on behalf of the traveller to <COVID_SafeTravelEnquiries@mti.gov.sg>.
+Please include the approved STP reference number and documents on hand for submission, and ensure that the amendments or deviation from the controlled itinerary are in accordance with the stipulated guidelines.
+A non-compliant controlled itinerary may result in the withdrawal of the STP and termination of the Visit Pass if not immediately rectified.

 #### 14. Can the sponsoring company / agency or traveller check the status of the SafeTravel Pass application?

-The sponsoring company/agency or traveller may enquire the status of their application(s) via <https://eservices.ica.gov.sg/STO>.
+The sponsoring company/agency or traveller may make enquiries about the status of their application(s) via <https://eservices.ica.gov.sg/STO>.
 Please prepare the traveller’s identification details and intended date of entry in Singapore as declared in the STP application.

 #### 15. Why was my application rejected?

 SafeTravel Pass applications may be rejected for reasons, including the following

-- Inadequate justifications provided for reason of travelinformation provided.
+- Inadequate justifications provided for reason of travel.
 - Non-compliant controlled itinerary submitted.
-- Wrong proof of residency submitted.
+- Invalid proof of residency submitted.
+- Quota limit reached for intended week of entry.

+#### 16. I have submitted the necessary supporting documents prior to my departure from the ROK to Singapore.
+Why did i receive a notification thatthe submission was unsuccessful?

+You might have submitted the supporting documents earlier than the 72-hour window before the declared date of departure from the ROK.
+You should submit the suporting documents only after receiving the results of the COVID-19 PCR test which has to be taken <u>within 72 hours</u> of departure from the ROK.
+Please resubmit the necessary documents within the sitpulated window prior to departure.

+Do also ensure that the supporting documents submitted are in the correct format (.pdf,.jpeg).

-#### 16. Can I use the fast lane to come to Singapore for long-term work?
+#### 17. Can I use the fast lane to come to Singapore for long-term work?

 The fast lane is only for short-term essential business and official travel, and not for long-term work.
 Travellers seeking to enter Singapore for long-term work may wish to visit <https://www.mom.gov.sg/passes-and-permits> for more information on a separate scheme.

-#### 17. Can I use the fast lane to come to Singapore for long-term study?
+#### 18. Can I use the fast lane to come to Singapore for long-term study?

 The fast lane is only for short-term essential business and official travel, and not for long-term study.
 Travellers seeking to enter Singapore for study may wish to visit <https://www.ica.gov.sg/news-and-publications/media-releases/media-release/entry-approval-required-for-all-long-term-pass-holders> for more information.

-#### 18. Can I use the fast lane to transit through Singapore?
+#### 19. Can I use the fast lane to transit through Singapore?

 The fast lane is only for short-term essential business and official travel between Singapore and ROK, and not for transit through Singapore.

 ### **Pre-Departure Measures in the ROK**

-#### 19. What health measures must I take in the ROK before departing for Singapore?
+#### 20. What health measures must I take in the ROK before departing for Singapore?

 Travellers must have remained in the ROK for 14 days prior to departure for Singapore.
 They must monitor their health status before departure from the ROK, undergo a pre-departure PCR test in the ROK at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the medical institutions designated by the ROK.
 Please note that it may take around three days to take a pre-departure PCR test after applying to do so.
 Please approach the ROK Business Travel Support Center (<https://www.btsc.or.kr> / (+82) 1566-8110 / <btsc@kita.net>) for further details on the medical institutions.
 [Note: Website only in Korean; enquiries in English can be made via phone or email.]

-#### 20. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from the ROK to Singapore?
+#### 21. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from the ROK to Singapore?

 The traveller is required to produce the following documents for pre-boarding checks:
 - A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);